Illumina/strelka/docs/userGuide/README.md

 This can be used to run the workflow in various parallel compute modes per the instructions in the [Execution](#execution) section below.

-For all workflows, the best-practice recommendation is to run the [Manta SV and indel caller][manta] on the same set of samples first, then supply Manta's candidate indels as input to Strelka.
+For the somatic workflow, the best-practice recommendation is to run the [Manta SV and indel caller][manta] on the same set of samples first, then supply Manta's candidate indels as input to Strelka.
 Examples of this procedure are shown below.

 #### Somatic configuration example